rmk2/goon_recon/README.md

 ## Partial database setup

-Running `eve-sql_init.rkt` will all necessary database tables *that do not require to be bootstrapped*.
+Running `eve-sql_init.rkt` will create all necessary database tables *that do not require to be bootstrapped*.
 This script will also query CCP's XML APIv2 alliance endpoint for a current list of all existing alliances; it is safe to re-run this script, as it will not overwrite any data other than alliances in `customAlliances`.
 Due to limitations in data that is publicly obtainable, it